rstudio/learnr/README.md

 ### Checking Exercises

 The **tutor** package doesn't directly include features for checking exercise inputs however it does include lower-level hooks that enable other packages to provide tools for exercise checking.
-You can provide an external function for exercise checking by setting the `tutor.exercise.checker` knitr option.
+You can provide an external function for exercise checking by setting the `tutor.exercise.checker` knitr option within the `setup` chunk of your tutorial.
 For example:

     ```{r setup, include=FALSE}
     knitr::opts_knitr$set(tutor.exercise.checker = checkthat::check_exercise)